zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 - **BulkInsert (Outputting values)** is about **9x faster**, reducing insert time by **89%**.
 - **BulkInsert (Not Outputting values)** is about **15x faster**, reducing insert time by **94%**.

-Our library provides the best performance when no data needs to be returned/outputted.
+Our Entity Framework Extensions library provides the best performance when no data needs to be returned/outputted.
 That’s why we introduced the `AutoMapOutputDirection = false` option and the [BulkInsertOptimized](/bulk-insert-optimized) method.

-### EF Core vs EFE + Include Graph
+### EF Core vs Entity Framework Extensions + Include Graph

 Another important benchmark for EF Core is when inserting data that includes a graph of related entities.
-Being faster is one big advantage we offer—but just as important, our library uses only a **fraction of the memory**.
+Being faster is one big advantage we offer—but just as important, our Entity Framework Extensions library uses only a **fraction of the memory**.

-For example, when working with millions of entities, EF Core might use up to **2,000 MB**, while our library needs only around **400 MB**.
+For example, when working with millions of entities, EF Core might use up to **2,000 MB**, while bulk insert in Entity Framework Extensions  needs only around **400 MB**.
 That’s a huge difference, especially in memory-constrained environments.

 In this benchmark, each **Order** entity includes **5 OrderItems**.
 We use `IncludeGraph` to automatically handle related entities during the insert—so you don’t need to manually insert children or worry about setting their foreign keys.